Eggs are nature’s perfect food.

 Not only will you more than likely save yourself some money buying eggs locally, you will also be helping a local business remain viable and improving the nutrient density of your diet all at the same time!

-Organic most definitely does not always mean better when it comes to eggs!
+Organic eggs most definitely does not always mean better!

 Below is a fantastic infographic on the reality behind the egg industry created by Kristin Lindquist at visualism.org.
 What factoids did you find most alarming?